algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_dispenser_client.DispenserLimitResponse.md

 • **amount**: `number`

-The limit, in microAlgos, that you can currently fund.
+The limit, in µAlgo, that you can currently fund.

 #### Defined in